 4) Electromagnetic Interference Challenges

 In large radar applications and other areas where signal integrity, performance constraints, safety considerations, or regulatory compliance are critical, electromagnetic interference (EMI) is a persistent challenge.
-Optical I/O is much less likely to be affected by interference within the operating environment.
+However, optical I/O is much less likely to be affected by interference within the operating environment, providing an effective solution for aerospace optics concerns.

 5) Long-Distance Signal Transmission Needs